Rental assistance in Arapahoe County Colorado.

-Arapahoe County Community Support Services Division Aurora – Qualified people in need can receive rental assistance when funding is available.
+- Arapahoe County Community Support Services Division Aurora – Qualified people in need can receive rental assistance when funding is available.
 A focus is on disabled and seniors in the region.
 Applicants for housing programs will need to meet all eligibility requirements for assistance.
 Cash provided is very limited and is only offered to cover at most $100 of the money that is owed for rent or deposits.
-Call (303) 636-1170
+Call (303) 636-1170.

-Housing Authorities are available in Aurora as well as the City of Littleton.
-These non-profit organizations offer a number of programs and solutions for renters, first time homebuyers, and others.
-For example, low income housing for seniors, families with children, and the disabled can be arranged.
+Housing Authorities are available in Aurora County.
+These non-profit organizations offer a number of programs, including section 8.
+There are housing solutions for renters, first time homebuyers, and others.
+For example, low income no wait list housing for seniors, families with children, and the disabled can be arranged.
 Resources include federal government section 8 housing vouchers as well as counseling and grants for first time home buyers.

 BAC only helps residents of Littleton.
 Grants may be issued to help with back rent for tenants with an eviction letter, or in some cases, funds are issued for utility or rental deposits.
 Phone - 303-893-4108.